Supa Strikas: Griz

 Griz is a substitute defender for North Shaw and wears the number 6 jersey.
 He has a tendency to vomit out of fear or nervousness about intense matches.
 He has orange hair and sometimes wears a headband.
 He is still a capable defender.

 Rizo

-Rizo is a substitute midfielder mostly for Rasta or any of the wing midfielders, or sometimes even the forwards.
-He wears the number 3 jersey.
-He is not like other substitutes, because he is very serious in his game.
+Rizo is a midfielder alongside Dancing Rasta.
+Despite not being animated much, he is part of the starting lineup as traditionally hinted by the single-digit number on his jersey: number 3.
+This rule varies if main players wish for two-digit numbers.
+He is not like other substitutes, because he is very serious in his game, despite his (almost) consistent side-smirk.

 Aldo

 Aldo was another player in Supa Strikas with jersey number 14.
 He is a spare midfielder who is also capable of playing but is not good at shooting or defending, leading to him not seeing the field.